Learn more about the latest security and privacy threats

 How does Zyphe handle DFS, fantasy contests, and the variable age problem?

 DFS sits in a different regulatory bucket from sportsbook in most US states, with age thresholds that swing between 18, 19, and 21 depending on the jurisdiction.
-The PrizePicks settlement and Underdog settlement in 2025 made it clear: enforcement is no longer theoretical, and the safety net is operator-side verification, not regulator forbearance.
+The PrizePicks and Underdog settlements in 2025 made it clear: enforcement is no longer theoretical, and the safety net is operator-side verification, not regulator forbearance.

-Zyphe handles DFS the same way it handles sportsbook: same verification, different policy threshold.
+Zyphe handles DFS the same way it handles sportsbook: same KYC for iGaming verification, different policy threshold.
 A player verified for sportsbook in Nevada (21+) automatically clears DFS in California (18+) on the same record.
 A player who tries to deposit on a DFS contest in Iowa (21+) fails the policy check even if they cleared an earlier 18+ vertical, because the policy layer is per-vertical and per-jurisdiction.
 The audit trail captures the exact policy version that was applied.

 The Coalition for Fantasy Sports’ national self-exclusion partnership with idPair is the kind of cross-operator registry our policy layer integrates with directly.
 When the player is on the list, the deposit is rejected and the rejection is logged.

-Which iGaming verticals does Zyphe support?
+Which iGaming verticals does Zyphe’s KYC for iGaming support?

 Most of the verticals running real-money flows under a regulated licence.
 The fit is sharpest where one operator runs multiple verticals on the same player or where the operation spans multiple US states.
 In practice that’s: